-1. Apples are filled with soluble fiber (5 grams)
+1. They are filled with soluble fiber (5 grams)

-2. Apple pectin helps reduce cholesterol levels by lowering insulin secretion.
+2. The pectin in them helps reduce cholesterol levels by lowering insulin secretion.

 3. In two studies researchers found that eating five apples a week lowered the risk for respiratory diseases like asthma.